dawood6/Simple-HTML-And-CSS/README.md

 # Simple-HTML-And-CSS

-## for any problems and queries plz contact me
+## for any type of problems and queries plz contact me

 # dawoodsadiq171@gmail.com